ZeroPie/JsThings/README.md

 ## Boxing

 Js automatically coerces a primitive to its object wrapper counterpart (in this case Number:)
-That is why we can use .toString()
+That is why we can use .toString() without casting it to a String Object
 ```js
 baz = 456;
 foo = baz.toString();